gitbito/CLI/README.md

 - run ```cat inventory.sql | bito -c runcontext.txt -p testdataprompt.txt > testdata.sql``` to store context/conversation history in non-interactive mode in file `runcontext.txt` to use for next set of commands in case prior context is needed.
 If `runcontext.txt` is not present it will be created.
 Please provide a new file or an existing context file created by bito using `-c` option. ***With `-c` option now context is supported in non-interactive mode***

+- run ```echo "give me code for bubble sort in python" | bito``` to instantly get response for your queries using Bito CLI.

 ##### On Windows:
 - run ```bito – p writedocprompt.txt -f mycode.js``` for non-interactive mode in Bito (where writedocpromot.txt will contain your prompt text such as "Explain the code below in brief" and mycode.js will contain the actual code on which the action is to be performed).